matthiasdebernardini/osmium/README.md

 # Security

-This app runs but its probably best to use BitWarden or 1Password as a password manager at the moment.
+This app runs (and is overengineered) but its probably best to use BitWarden or 1Password as a password manager at the moment.

 Currently there is no encryption, but you can use any encryption tool to encrypt the mnemonic seed which is stored at `$HOME/.config/osmium/mnemonic.backup` in plaintext.